AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/07_LAPS_Sentinel_Integration.md

 ---

-# Azure Arc Onboarding for a Local Hyper-V VM
+### 🧩 Step 5 - Azure Arc Onboarding for a Local Hyper-V VM

-This document describes the steps to onboard a local Hyper-V virtual machine to Azure Arc using the generated PowerShell onboarding script.

----

-## Objective

-Connect a local VM running on Hyper-V to Azure Arc for centralized management and monitoring via the Azure portal.
+This guide covers onboarding a local Hyper-V VM to Azure Arc using the generated PowerShell script for centralized management and monitoring in the Azure portal.

----

-## Prerequisites

-- Azure subscription with permission to create resources.
-- Azure Resource Group ready for onboarding.
-- PowerShell access with Administrator privileges on the target VM.
-- Internet connectivity on the VM (outbound to Azure endpoints).

----

-## Step-by-Step Guide

-### 1. Generate the Azure Arc Onboarding Script
+1. Generate the Azure Arc Onboarding Script

 - In the Azure portal, navigate to **Azure Arc > Servers > Add**.
 - Choose **Add a single server**.
 - Select the target **Subscription**, **Resource Group**, and **Region**.
-- Click **Generate script**.
+- Click **Next** then **Generate script**.
-- Copy the generated PowerShell script.
+- Copy or download the generated PowerShell script.

-### 2. Run the Onboarding Script on the Hyper-V VM
+2. Run the Onboarding Script on the Hyper-V VM

 - Log in to your local VM running on Hyper-V.
 - Open **PowerShell as Administrator**.